 7. 12 Monkeys

-12 Monkeys is a 1995 science-fiction movie that explores the themes of time travel, mental illness, and the consequences of humanity's actions.
-It follows James Cole, a convict from the future, who is sent back in time to prevent a deadly virus from wiping out most of humanity.
-The film's intricate plot, strong performances, and unique visual style have earned it critical acclaim and a dedicated following.
-Through its exploration of complex themes, 12 Monkeys offers a thought-provoking commentary on the human condition and the impact of our choices on the world around us.
+12 Monkeys is a 1995 science-fiction movie that explores the themes of time travel, mental illness, and the consequences of humanity’s actions.
+The movie centers around James Cole, a future inmate tasked with traveling back in time to avert a catastrophic virus outbreak that threatens humanity’s existence.
+This film has garnered praise for its intricate storyline, outstanding acting, and distinctive visual approach, gathering a devoted fan base.
+By delving into profound themes, 12 Monkeys delivers a contemplative perspective on the human experience and the consequences of our decisions on the world.

 Can you think of any filmmaker from the 1990s whose impact on cinema was more significant than Quentin Tarantino’s?
 With Pulp Fiction, Tarantino broke free from conventional film-making by infusing pop culture nostalgia with the distinct style of foreign cinema, all while introducing sharp and clever dialogue that revolutionized the crime film genre.
 This film transcended the boundaries of the cinema of its time and left its mark on a generation.

 With over $1.8 billion in box office earnings and a record-breaking 11 Academy Awards, including Best Picture, Titanic remains a cinematic giant that epitomizes the 1990s.
-The film not only catapulted Leonardo DiCaprio into the limelight as a Hollywood heartthrob but also launched Celine Dion's career to new heights with the unforgettable hit song, “My Heart Will Go On.”
+The film catapulted Leonardo DiCaprio into the limelight as a Hollywood heartthrob and launched Celine Dion’s career to new heights with the unforgettable hit song, “My Heart Will Go On.”
 Titanic has firmly etched itself in history as the quintessential love story of the 1990s, leaving an enduring mark on popular culture.

 10. Forest Gump

 Forrest Gump is a cultural phenomenon of the 1990s, featuring a man who becomes unwittingly involved in major historical events.
-Despite his limitations, he achieves great success in life due to his pure heart and unwavering optimism.
-The movie's unforgettable quotes and innovative visual effects propelled it to critical and commercial success, winning multiple Academy Awards.
-The movie's underlying message is that one can overcome limitations and achieve happiness and success in life as long as one possesses a kind heart and a positive attitude.
-Forrest Gump continues to be referenced and quoted even in modern times, cementing its place as a sentimental slice of Americana that transcends generations.
+Despite his limitations, he achieves great success due to his pure heart and unwavering optimism.
+The movie’s unforgettable quotes and innovative visual effects propelled it to critical and commercial success, winning multiple Academy Awards.
+The core message of the film suggests that individuals can surmount obstacles and attain joy and prosperity in their lives by embracing a compassionate nature and maintaining a positive mindset.
+Even in contemporary society, Forrest Gump remains a cherished piece of American culture, perpetually quoted and alluded to, showcasing its enduring appeal across different generations.

 11. The Lion King